uveta/uveta.github.io/source/source/_posts/2020-05-26-So-you-want-to-be-an-Azure-Solutions-Architect-Expert.md

 ### Deployment

-If you go back and read each previous section, the most frequent word used would probably be deployment.
+If you go back and read previous sections, the most frequent word used would probably be deployment.
 Since it plays a mayor role even before you start working with resources in Azure, it deserves an honorary mention.

 Azure Resource Manager templates, or simply ARM, is a term you will most definitely encounter when dealing with resource deployments.
 Understanding basic structure of ARM and how to export, as well as adjust them, will be expected of you.
-They can immensely help you during hands-on parts of the exam, if multiple resource deployment is required.
+They can immensely help you during hands-on parts as well, especially if multiple resource deployment is required.

 ## So you want to Solution Architect (AZ-301: Microsoft Azure Architect Design)